 Celebrant: In peace, we pray to you, Lord God.

 Leader: For all people in their daily life and work; People: For our families, friends, and neighbors, and for those who are alone.

 Leader: For Nancy our Mayor, Philip our Governor, and Donald our President; for this community, the nation, and the world; People: For all who work for justice, freedom, and peace.

 Leader: For the just and proper use of your creation; People: For the victims of hunger, fear, injustice, and oppression.

 Leader: For all who are in danger, sorrow, or any kind of trouble; People: For those who minister to the sick, the friendless, and the needy.

 Leader: For the peace and unity of the Church of God; People: For all who proclaim the Gospel, and all who seek the Truth.

-Leader: We pray for Justin, the Archbishop of Canterbury; for Michael, the Presiding Bishop of the Episcopal Church; for William our Bishop; for Judith our Deacon, and Dan our Interim Rector; and for all bishops and other ministers; People: For all who serve God in his Church.
+Leader: We pray for Justin, the Archbishop of Canterbury; for Michael, our Presiding Bishop; for William our Bishop; for Judith our Deacon, for Caroline, our new Rector and for all bishops and other ministers; People: For all who serve God in his Church.

-Leader: We pray for the special needs and concerns of this congregation, especially remembering all victims of climate change and the poor.
-We also remember all those mentioned in our Parish Prayer List: the sick, the shut in, and the grieving, those serving in the military and other dangerous professions, and for our enemies, that all of our hearts may be turned to peace.
+Leader: We pray for the special needs and concerns of this congregation, especially remembering all victims of climate change, and for the poor.
+We also remember all those mentioned in our Parish Prayer List: the sick, the shut in, and the grieving; those serving in the military and other dangerous professions, and for our enemies, that all hearts may be turned to peace.
 We may add our own petitions either silently or aloud at this time.
 Leader: Hear us, Lord; People: For your mercy is great.

 Leader: We will exalt you, O God our King; People: And praise your Name for ever and ever.